 We monitor a number of key performance indicators to evaluate the performance of our business operations.
 Our loan production key performance indicators enable us to monitor our ability to generate gain on sale revenue as well as understand how our performance compares to the total mortgage origination market.
-Our servicing portfolio key performance indicators enable us to monitor the overall size of our servicing portfolio of business, the related value of our mortgage servicing rights, and the health of the business as measured by the average MSR delinquency rate.
+Our servicing portfolio key performance indicators enable us to monitor the overall size of our servicing portfolio of business, the related value of our mortgage servicing rights and the health of the business as measured by the average MSR delinquency rate.
 Other key performance indicators for other Rocket Companies, besides Rocket Mortgage ("Other Rocket Companies"), allow us to monitor both revenues and unit sales generated by these businesses.
-We also include Rockethomes.com average unique monthly visits, as we believe traffic on the site is an indicator of consumer interest.